 Experienced Elder Law Attorneys helping you with probate in St Cloud, Big Lake, and Cold Spring Minnesota

-What is Probate?Probate is the legal process that administers one’s remaining assets and estate to the appropriate heirs upon death.
+Probate is the legal process that administers one’s remaining assets and estate to the appropriate heirs upon death.
 Typically assisted by an existing will, probate is the ultimate determination to distribute any remaining property.
 For this reason, having a clear, written, and up-to-date will is beneficial to speed up the process.
 However, if there is not an existing will, the probate process will take longer, as decisions that a will would generally determine would have to be made by a probate court.

 Most procedures can vary from state to state, and in Minnesota, probate can be required with or without the existence of a will.
 Probate is necessary when one’s estate is worth over $75,000 and/or the person was the sole real estate property owner.
 Typically, there is no need for probate if the deceased person was a joint tenant, in which the remaining estate would go to the other person(s) already holding the estate.

 The informal probate process is typically quicker as it doesn’t go through the entire court process.
 Instead, the application is looked over by a probate registrar rather than a judge.
 The registrar then chooses to accept or reject the application as an appropriate distribution of assets.

 In formal probate, the process can drag on a bit longer.
 This is because a District Court will oversee the probate process, and a judge will determine all final estate distribution decisions.
 Although the process can take longer, it’s necessary when dealing with more complicated cases.

 Formal probates are appropriate for situations such as; anytime there is a significant disagreement between heirs and beneficiaries, anytime a minor is mentioned within the will, or when there is confusion on administering one’s remaining estate.
 These disputes may be settled in a court during a formal probate proceeding.
 Probate proceedings may be either supervised or unsupervised.
 If supervised, a court will be present to determine one’s remaining estate.
 If unsupervised, a decision will be made without the presence of a full court.
 A judge can grant a request for unsupervised probate if supervised probate is unnecessary.